ceorron/stable-inplace-sorting-algorithms/README.md

 (times in microseconds)

 NOTE: as default zip_sort and merge_sort use the optimised constant stack memory algorithm (1).
-Also sweep_sort as since been removed entirely due to redundancy (slower than both zip_sort and merge_sweep_sort).
+Also sweep_sort has since been removed entirely due to redundancy (slower than both zip_sort and merge_sweep_sort).

 This is presented for those looking to study some new sorting techniques and who are interested in sorting algorithms in general.